-Creates a single relocatable load region with contiguous execution regions.
+Creates a single relocatable load region with contiguous execution i egions.

+Note

+Not supported for AArch64 state.

-Only use this option for legacy systems with the type of relocatable ELF images that conform to the ELF for the ARM Architecture specification.
-The generated image might not be compliant with the ELF for the ARM Architecture specification.
+Only use this option for legacy systems with the type of relocatable ELF images that conform to the ELF for the Arm® Architecture specification.
+The generated image might not be compliant with the ELF for the Arm Architecture specification.